cposch1/RIVeR/manual.md

 ---

-## Starting a New Project vs. Loading an Existing One
+# 4. Starting a New Project / Loading an Existing One

 From the Home screen, you can choose: